tapstream/tapstream-sdk/docs/docs.md

 * Open your project in Visual Studio.
 * Right click on your project in the Solution Explorer, and select "Add Reference...".
 * Click the "Browse" button and select TapstreamMetrics.dll from the location you extracted it to.
+* In your WMAppManifest.xml file, make sure that you have requested the ID_CAP_NETWORKING and ID_CAP_IDENTIFY_DEVICE capabilities.

 {% endif %}